aarontran/snr-filaments/agenda.md

 Profile fit to dos:
 -------------------

-GLOBAL FIT to get a single value of `m_E`, see how that looks?
-Piecewise fit?
-Just play around, how to do this.

 (did sean have a reason for doing the band-to-band estimate of `m_E`, instead of just fitting 3 points to a powerlaw? (although that is barely underdetermined)